fishcus/KAP-manual/en/integration/bi/obiee/obiee_11g.en.md

      ![](../../images/OBIEE/query_result_2.png)

-### Notes
+> **Notes**：
-1. According to the BIEE development specification, the model created on the client side needs **at least two** tables, >otherwise the upload model will cause BIEE failed to start the service.
+> 1. According to the BIEE development specification, the model created on the client side needs **at least two** tables, >otherwise the uploaded model will cause BIEE failed to start the service.
-2. Since BIEE generates schema-less SQL statements, drag and drop queries require all tables belong to a database in the >project.
+> 2. Since BIEE generates schema-less SQL statements, drag and drop queries require all tables belong to a database in the >project.
 Use **Create Direct Database Query** when connecting to a pool query to avoid this problem.